 3. How will you know when to push?

 You will be encouraged to push once your cervix reaches a dilation of ten centimeters.
-For most women, pushing happens instinctively as they feel better when pushing, and you get a burst of energy.
-For an effective push, you should take a deep breath and hold it in the lungs, and bend forward so that your chin and legs are towards your chest.
-It takes from a few minutes to hours to push your baby out.
+For most women, pushing happens instinctively as they feel better when pushing, and get a burst of energy.
+For an effective push, you should take a deep breath and hold it in the lungs and bend forward so that your chin and legs are towards your chest.
+It could take anywhere from a few minutes to hours to push your baby out.

 4. How painful is normal delivery?

 Labor is a painful and intense process.
 The contracting uterus that pushes the baby out leads to muscle tightening in the abdominal region.
 It, therefore, exerts pressure on the back, vaginal area, rectal area, perineum, bladder, pelvic bolt, and abdomen.
 All these can result in intense pain and discomfort that will last until you deliver the baby (23).

 5. What are the risks of having a vaginal delivery?

 Dr. Langdon observes, “Excessive bleeding and infection are the most common maternal complications during and after childbirth, for both vaginal and cesarean deliveries.
 A collaborative effort between the patient and the medical team is required for a successful vaginal delivery to minimize and avoid complications.”

 6. What are reasons to avoid vaginal delivery?